bobleesj/github-pages-with-docker/_posts/2024-03-03-python-cheatsheet.md

 My materials science projects matured with features.
 Now, I acquire and apply best practices in Python.

-Often the best way to learn or improve one's skill requires a  map of **what not to do**.
-We shall know the consequences ill-practices may induce for ourselves and others.
+Often the best way to learn or improve one's skill acquring the ability to discern bad and good practices.

 I use this documentation as the main reference to refactor and improve *my code*.